-Robotic Foundation Model (RFM)
+Robotic Foundation Models

 How data helps future humanoid robots reborn